45 CoAP Communication Patterns

 45.7 Tradeoff: Polling vs Observe Pattern

-Comparison diagram showing polling pattern with repeated GET requests versus Observe pattern with single registration and push notifications only on data change.
-Demonstrates 97% bandwidth reduction for slowly-changing data.
+Comparison diagram showing polling with repeated GET requests versus Observe with one registration and change-driven notifications.
+A footer callout highlights roughly 97 percent bandwidth savings for slowly-changing data.

 Polling vs Observe Pattern: Message Flow Comparison